shiyawang/shiyawang.github.io/teaching.md

 # Teaching

-I feel comfortable with and enthusiastic about teaching a wide range of courses, including human resource management, negotiation, and topics related to DEI, at both the undergraduate and graduate levels.
+I am excited to integrate teaching and student advising into my academic career.
+I have served as a teaching assistant for a number of core and elective MBA classes.
+I am enthusiastic about teaching a wide range of courses, including human resource management, negotiation, and topics related to DEI, at both the undergraduate and graduate levels.

 **Negotiating Your Career Path** <br>